 This is a very relaxed and quiet space to enjoy their wines.
 The hosts are welcoming and knowledgeable; they will walk you through the tasting at your own pace.
 Owners, Jamey and Michelle Whetstone live “around the corner” and Michelle is often in the tasting room.

 This very historic building was founded by Morris M. Estee (a politician and the first president of the Napa Viticultural Society, serving in 1881).
-His winery was designed by noted architect, Hamden McIntyre, perhaps the Howard Backen of the times (Howard is a well-respected contemporary architect responsible for some of Napa’s most creative and innovative wineries).
-Hamden designed a number of prominent wineries including Far Niente (also dating from 1885), the wooden Eschol Winery (now Trefethen Vineyards), Inglenook and the Greystone building housing what is now the Culinary Institute of America.
+His winery was designed by noted architect, Hamden McIntyre, perhaps the Howard Backen of the time; Howard was a well-respected contemporary architect responsible for some of Napa’s most creative and innovative wineries (died 2024).
+He designed a number of prominent wineries including Far Niente (also dating from 1885), the wooden Eschol Winery (now Trefethen Vineyards), Inglenook and the Greystone building housing what is now the Culinary Institute of America.

 Remarkably the building that now houses the tasting room for Whetstone Cellars was vacant for about 15 years until Whetstone moved in.
-This was the “find of the year” in Napa in 2011 – they spent 2 years cleaning, upgrading and moving into this space prior to opening.
+This was the “find of the year” in Napa in 2011; they spent 2 years cleaning, upgrading and moving into this space just prior to opening in 2013.

 Whetstone focuses on Pinot Noir from neighboring Sonoma County utilizing the county’s top Pinot Noir producing regions of the Sonoma Coast and the Russian River Valley.
-They also produce a Viognier from the Russian River and one wine from Napa, a Syrah.
+They also produce a Viognier from the Russian River.
 The winery was founded by Jamey Whetsone (originally from South Carolina) – he is the winemaker and his wife Michelle who grew up in Napa, oversees the rest of their operations.
 All their wine is made at a custom crush facility located just north of the city of Napa.

-Jamey moved to the Napa Valley from South Carolina; his initial job was a manager at Mustards Grill just north of Yountville before working at Turley Cellars.
-When you are passionate and focused about making wine sometimes any door into the wine industry will do; Jamey was hired to drive a tractor for Turley Cellars in 1998 where he accumulated invaluable winemaking skills.
-He helped plant and managed many acres of vines from Mendocino down to Paso Robles and ultimately became Turley’s assistant winemaker.
-Jamey also worked at Domaine Dujac in Burgundy France in 2001 – working closely with Pinot Noir.
-Branching out on his own, he started Whetstone in 2002; eventually he also started consulting for other boutique producers.
+When one is passionate and focused about making wine sometimes any door into the wine industry will do; Jamey was hired to drive a tractor for Turley Cellars in 1998 where he accumulated invaluable winemaking skills.
+He helped plant and managed many acres of vines from Mendocino down to Paso Robles.
+After winemaker Thomas Brown (also from South Carolina)) left, Jamey became Turley’s assistant winemaker helping craft 8 vintages before leaving in 2005.
+Jamey also worked at Domaine Dujac in Burgundy, France in 2001 where he worked closely with Pinot Noir.
+Branching out on his own, he started Whetstone in 2002; eventually he also began consulting for other boutique producers.

 Select Wines

-The 2014 Whetstone Cellars Viogner is one of the few 100% varietal wines of this variety produced from a Napa Valley based winery.
+The 2014 Whetstone Cellars Catie’s Corner, Russian River Valley Viogner is one of the few 100% varietal wines of this variety produced from a Napa Valley based winery.
 With that said, the fruit source is from the Russian River in Sonoma County.
 Along with one of their Pinot Noir’s, this wine was one of the first two wines Jamey produced under the Whetstone label.
-It is always barrel fermented in neutral oak – this vintage was aged 16 months, sur lees.
-Shows a nice mix of citrus, tropical and stone fruit notes on the bouquet and the palate including apricot and peach with a lemon zest.
-Rounded with some baking spices on the palate.
-Very clean finish.
+It is always barrel fermented in neutral oak; this vintage was aged 16 months, sur lees.
+Shows a pleasing mix of citrus, tropical and stone fruit notes on the bouquet and the palate including apricot and peach with a lemon zest.
+Its mouth feel is rounded and along with ripe fruit, features assorted baking spice flavors on the palate.
+Clean and bright.

-The Whetstone Syrah comes from the Phoenix Ranch located only about 1/4 mile north of the tasting salon – located off of Atlas Peak Road.
-This part of the Napa Valley features a cooler climate in relation to the northern part of Napa Valley.
-The vineyard experiences a long hang time in part from the cooling influences of the San Pablo Bay to the south.
+From 2007 through 2017 Whetstone produced a Syrah from the Phoenix Ranch located only about 1/4 mile north of the tasting salon off of Atlas Peak Road.
+This part of Napa Valley features a cooler climate in relation to the northern part of the valley.
+The vineyard experiences long hang times in part as a result of the cooling influences of the San Pablo Bay to the south.

 The 2006 Whetstone Cellars Syrah shows powerful aromatics straight from the bottle into the glass.
-It has a pretty nose with wild berry and a floral component; the integration of the fruit and floral driven aromas make this an inviting wine to smell.
-It is a dark inky wine and was bottled unfined and unfiltered.
+It features a beautiful bouquet, a union of wild berries and floral components; the integration of the fruit and floral driven aromas make this an inviting wine to smell.
+It is dark and inky and was bottled unfined and unfiltered.
 Pleasant spices show from the mid palate to the finish including black and white pepper and vanilla.
 The finish is well integrated with smooth tannins and notes of brown chocolate.
 The mouth feel is rather soft and rounded with good acid balance.
 Merely 250 cases of the 2006 Syrah were produced.

-Several tasting options are available including their classic pour (current releases), a Pinot Noir only tasting, or a tasting/bottle pour of a specific one of their wines.
+Several tasting options are available including their classic pour featuring current releases, a Pinot Noir only tasting, or a tasting/bottle pour of a specific one of their wines.
 Some of the tastings are paired with delicious rosemary almonds (sourced from a local Napa company, SMOKE (the owner is a friend of the Whetstone’s) and bags of these tasty treats are available for sale inside the salon.

-The winery maintains their own parking lot – a driveway just north of the tasting room and also 1 or 2 parking spaces next to Atlas Peak Road right next to some of Del Dotto’s parking spaces.
+The winery maintains their own parking lot accessed via a driveway just north of the tasting room.
+Whetstone also maintains several parking spaces next to Atlas Peak Road adjoining their neighbor, Del Dotto Winery’s front parking area.
 And two bathrooms – one upstairs above the tasting room and a stand-alone next to the path leading from their own parking lot.

 Spotlight on Florence, South Carolina

-Florence, population around 39,000 is located about a 2 hours’ drive from either Charlotte North Carolina or Charleston South Carolina.
+Florence, Jamey Whetstone’s birthplace, has a population of around 39,000; it is located about a 2 hours’ drive from either Charlotte, North Carolina or Charleston, South Carolina.
 Other cities of this size (or even 2 and 3x this size does not normally support such an infrastructure and variety of attractions.
 Florence has a prominent performing arts center (Francis Marion University Performing Arts Center), a symphony and several museums including the sizable Florence Museum of Art, Science & History.
 And Francis Marion University is located a short drive from downtown.

 The historic downtown has plenty of character and is easily walkable.
 Arguably among the best restaurants in town, is called Town Hall (not to be confused with the same name of the restaurant in Jacksonville Florida).
 Also known for being the hub city on the South Carolina Pecan Trail – focusing on establishments that use pecans in their products.